BrookeHeck/github.io-reading-notes-/notes301/class-01.md

 ## Component Based Architecture
 1. What is a “component”?

+    A component is a portable and replaceable software object that defines a functionality.
+It encloses its implementation of that functionality so that it can be used as a higher level interface.

 2. What are the characteristics of a component?

+    [TutorialsPoint](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm) uses these characteristics to describe a component.
+    - Reusability, replaceable, not context specific, extensible, encapsulated, independent
 3. What are the advantages of using component-based architecture?

+     [TutorialsPoint](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm) lists these advantages of component-based architecture
+     - Ease of deployment, reduced cost, ease of development, reusable, modification of technical complexity, reliability, system maintenance and evolution, and independent

 ## What is Props and how to use it in React
 1. What is “props” short for?